 What should I do if I suspect that I have a cataract?

-If a cataract is suspected, we recommend you call your family doctor of optometry or call the Omaha/Lincoln Eye & Laser Institute or click here to schedule an evaluation.
-You may also e-mail us with any questions by clicking here.
+If a cataract is suspected, we recommend you call your family doctor of optometry or call the Omaha/Lincoln Eye & Laser Institute or schedule an evaluation.
+You may e-mail us with any questions or schedule an appointment by clicking here.

 What should I expect when undergoing cataract surgery?